Top Event Logging Practices Suggested by Cyber Experts

 Spot patterns: Connect the dots between suspicious activities across multiple systems.

-Respond faster: Have all the evidence you need in one place, making it easier to act quickly when an incident occurs.
+Respond faster: With all the evidence in one place, it’s easier to act quickly when something happens.

-Get a complete picture: View your network as a whole, helping you identify potential vulnerabilities more effectively.
+Get a complete picture: Seeing your network as a whole helps you find potential vulnerabilities more easily.

 Protect Logs from Tampering